-With most travellers today now booking their stays online, hotels have had to become reliant on online travel agents to deliver them reservations.
-Listing on them includes the benefits of reaching large, new, audiences and increasing bookings but each reservation requires a commission fee to be paid to the third-party.
+With most travellers now booking their stays online, hotels have to rely on online travel agents to deliver them a large portion of reservations.
+Listing on these sites includes the benefits of reaching large new audiences and increasing bookings but each reservation requires a commission fee to be paid to the third-party.
 When this fee starts to creep up over 20%, it becomes incredibly frustrating for hotels, especially independent operators, as they see their profits melt away.

-A hotel booking engine is a way for hotels to fight the OTA dominance, necessary though it may be.
+A hotel booking engine is a way for hotels to fight OTA dominance, as necessary as OTAs may be.

-This blog will give you a detailed rundown of booking engines in the hotel industry, including how they work, how your hotel can use them to advantage, and everything you need to know about providers, price, and features.
+This blog will give you a detailed rundown of booking engines in the hotel industry, including how they work, how your hotel can use the software to your advantage, and everything you need to know about providers, price, and features.

 Table of contents

 An online booking engine works by plugging into your hotel website and processing secure online reservations made by travellers through the website.
 The data is then passed onto your property management system so you can easily manage the bookings, and onto your channel manager so your inventory is automatically updated.